smatechnologies/ibm-i-agent-docs/docs/security/work-management-authority.md

 Here is a list of the resources that can be used to identify errors that might occur in the LSAM job submission process.
 This list is based on the flow chart LSAM Submit Job Flow.

 - The LSAM server jobs should be set to perform verbose job logging.
 This can be accomplished by changing the LOG parameter of the job description SMADTA/SMALSAJ00.
 Set the LOG parameter to the values (4 00 *SECLVL).
 Active server jobs can each be changed while they are active, or the LSAM server subsystem can be ended from the LSAM menu system, and then restarted after the LSAM server job description has been changed.
-  - The LOG parameter values can be reset for quieter logging after it is clear that the OpCon/xps schedules are all performing normally.
+  - The LOG parameter values can be reset for quieter logging after it is clear that the OpCon schedules are all performing normally.
 Reducing server job logging helps improve performance and also reduces consumption of disk space.
 - The job log of the LSAM server job TXMMNG will normally show details about errors that occur as it executes the IBM i SBMJOB command.
 This job can be quickly found by executing option 3: Check LSAM Subsystem Status, from the LSAM menu 6: LSAM Management Menu.
 The following display will appear.
 This example shows option 5 typed next to job TXMMNG.
 From the IBM i Work with Job menu, use option 10 to view the job log.
 It may be necessary to press function key F10 to show all job log details, and function key F16 moves the log view quickly to the most recent entries at the bottom of the job log.

 Work with Active Jobs Screen